emrekazaz-hub/online-shopping-app-full-stack/README.md

 * Adding promotional ads to the home page
 * Implement secure authentication and session management using JWT/cookies.
-* Fetch products from the database and enable special product operations for users with tokens.
+* Enable special product operations for users with tokens.
 * Enhance the user interface, currently in the prototype stage, with scroll animations (GSAP) and improved layout design.